macqueen0987/NotiPy/docs/en/README.md

 <a id="running-with-docker"></a>
 ## 🐳 Running with Docker

 `Dockerfile` and `docker-compose.yml` are provided for easy deployment in a Docker environment.
+To create a Discord bot, please refer to the [Discord-py-Interactions Guide](https://interactions-py.github.io/interactions.py/Guides/).
+To create a Notion integration, please refer to the [Notion Developer Documentation](https://developers.notion.com/docs/getting-started).

 ### 1. Create a `.env` File